Unicondylar Knee Replacement in Bangalore

 Modern unicondylar implants commonly last 10–20 years or longer, influenced by activity level, alignment, body weight, and surgical technique.

-Yes, when performed by an experienced orthopaedic surgeon in Bangalore, it is a well-established and safe procedure with predictable outcomes.
+Yes, when performed by an experienced orthopaedic surgeon, it is a well-established and safe procedure with predictable outcomes.

 Dr. Yogesh K focuses on evidence-based patient selection, modern surgical techniques, and structured rehabilitation to achieve reliable and safe outcomes.